nnja/python/website/content/02-introduction-to-python/020-basic-data-types/05-common-string-and-number-errors.md

 3 Three
 ```

-In the second scenario, you'd like to a convert a number that's contained in a string (ex: `"3"`) into an Integer, so you can use it like any other number.
+In the second scenario, you'd like to convert a number that's contained in a string (ex: `"3"`) into an Integer, so you can use it like any other number.
 In this case, you'd like to convert it to an Integer, with the `int()` method.

 In the REPL:
 ```python